boshek/bclaws/laws/statute/I/Interpretation_Act.md

   (4) A reference in an enactment to regulations is a reference to regulations made under the enactment in which the reference occurs.

-  (5) A reference in an enactment by number or letter to a section, subsection, paragraph, subparagraph, clause or other division or line of another enactment must be construed as a reference to the division or line of the other enactment as printed under the Queen's Printer Act.
+  (5) A reference in an enactment by number or letter to a section, subsection, paragraph, subparagraph, clause or other division or line of another enactment must be construed as a reference to the division or line of the other enactment as printed under the King's Printer Act.

   (6) If an enactment refers to a matter "under" a named or unnamed Act, an Act in that reference includes regulations enacted under the authority of that Act.